 A Gift of Iron was Thought to Ward off Bad Luck

-Iron as a 6 year gift has many meanings attached to its giving.
+Iron as a gift has a deep symbolic meaning attached to its giving.
 It is believed that iron is a life force as much so as is blood.

 This metal has long been recognized in folklore as having the power to ward off restless spirits, fairies, brownies, and other potential mischief makers.
 Likewise all gifts of iron can help to protect the home from trouble.

-Some traditional gifts were given because these items were more easily acquired by families living in a rural setting but many items were also gifted because their symbolic meaning suited a specific occasion.
+Traditionally specific items were gifted simply because these items were more easily acquired by families living in a rural setting.
+Another traditional reason to gift specific items was their symbolic meaning suited to each specific occasion.

 Each year of marriage on the anniversary list is given a gift suggestion that is meant to represent the strength and triumphs of that anniversary year.
 A gift of iron is the traditional gift suggestion for the 6 year anniversary.
 Items made of iron symbolized protection and security both of which are present in a successful six year marriage union.

 Either cast iron or wrought iron will make ideal items to select for the couple.
 Cast iron is durable and long wearing with a hint of old country charm in its molding.
 Wrought iron as a 6th anniversary gift is delightfully decorative.
-These gifts can be elegantly enchanting with a beautiful under lying country tone.
+These gifts can be elegantly enchanting with an old fashioned country charm.
 Iron is a metal that can be both practical and decorative in its purpose.
 It really is a wonderful gift for this special anniversary year.